 ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: A o di C. Participant Safaguarda a.
+Specify the state agency (or agencies) responsible for overseeing the use of a.
 Applicability.
 Select one:

 Appendix G-3: Medication Management and Administration (1 of 2)

 This Appendix must be completed when waiver services are furnished to participants who are served in licensed or unlicensed living arrangements where a provider has round-the-clock responsibility for the health and welfare of residents.
 The Appendix does not need to be completed when waiver participants are served exclusively in their own personal residences or in the home of a family member.